Russian battleship Poltava (1894): Japanese career

 Following the capitulation of Port Arthur in January 1905, Japanese engineers refloated Poltava on 22 July, and commissioned her as Tango a month later, taking her name from the ancient Japanese province of Tango, now a part of Kyoto Prefecture.
 Classified as a 1st class battleship, she departed for Maizuru Naval Arsenal two days later and arrived on 29 August.
 Except for participating in the review of captured ships on 23 October 1905, she remained there under repair until November 1907.
 Tango then sailed to Yokosuka Naval Arsenal to complete fitting out.

 The IJN made several changes to the ship as she was repaired.
 Her fighting top was removed and her boilers were replaced by 16 Miyabara water-tube boilers.
 She retained her main guns, but their breeches were replaced by Japanese-built ones.
 Her secondary armament of eight 152 mm guns in twin turrets were retained, while her four casemated 152 mm guns were replaced by six Japanese-built 15 cm/45 41st Year Type guns; her light armament was revised to ten QF 12-pounder 12 cwt and four 37 mm guns.
 Four 18-inch above-water torpedo tubes replaced her original torpedo armament.
 Her crew now numbered 668 officers and crewmen.

 Tango joined the fleet in 1911 and was re-classified as a 1st class coast defense ship in 1912.
 In 1913 she participated in the annual fleet maneuvers as part of the "enemy" force.
 She was assigned to the 2nd Squadron, commanded by Vice Admiral Kato Sadakichi, shortly after World War I began.
-The squadron was tasked to blockade the German-owned port of Tsingtao, China, and to cooperate with the Imperial Japanese Army in capturing the city.
+The squadron was tasked to blockade the German-owned port of Qingdao, China, and to cooperate with the Imperial Japanese Army in capturing the city.
 Tango and the other ships of the squadron bombarded German fortifications throughout the siege until the Germans surrendered on 7 November.